Bounding the amount of entanglement from witness operators

 where the non-trivial part is denoted by $2\mathcal{W}_{c}\equiv \frac{2\mathcal{W}}{\lambda_{+}-\lambda_{-}}$, and a smaller involved numerator $\frac{\lambda_{+}-\lambda_{-}}{2}$ than $\lambda$ would ensure a larger lower bound on $E_{\rm tr}$.
 It then follows that \begin{Theorem}[Quantitative Normalized EW] For an EW $\mathcal W$ that detects an entangled state $\rho$ by a negative witness value, it holds

-where $w_c\equiv \tr\left(\mathcal{W}_{c} \rho\right)\geq -w_c$, and we have this theorem as $E_{\rm tr}(\rho)=\textstyle \frac{1}{2}\tr|\varrho_\text{opt}-\rho| \geq \textstyle \frac{1}{2}|\tr[(\varrho_{\text{opt}}-\rho)\mathcal{W}']|= |\tr[(\varrho_{\text{opt}}-\rho) \mathcal{W}_{c}]| \geq -w_c$ with $\varrho_{\text{opt}}$ denoting the (closest) separable state thus $\tr\left(\mathcal{W}_{c}\varrho_\text{opt}\right)\geq 0$,. \end{Theorem} Thus, we can estimate $E_{\rm tr}(\rho)$ directly from the re-normalised entanglement witness $\mathcal{W}_c$.
+where $w_c\equiv \tr\left(\mathcal{W}_{c} \rho\right)$, and we have this theorem as $E_{\rm tr}(\rho)=\textstyle \frac{1}{2}\tr|\varrho_\text{opt}-\rho| \geq \textstyle \frac{1}{2}|\tr[(\varrho_{\text{opt}}-\rho)\mathcal{W}']|= |\tr[(\varrho_{\text{opt}}-\rho) \mathcal{W}_{c}]| \geq -w_c$ with $\varrho_{\text{opt}}$ denoting the (closest) separable state thus $\tr\left(\mathcal{W}_{c}\varrho_\text{opt}\right)\geq 0$,. \end{Theorem} Thus, we can estimate $E_{\rm tr}(\rho)$ directly from the re-normalised entanglement witness $\mathcal{W}_c$.
 In addition, we can use $E_{\rm tr}(\rho)$ itself to bound several other well-known entanglement quantifiers.

 Focusing on other distance-based entanglement measures~\cite{PhysRevLett.78.2275}, prominent examples are the smallest relative entropy, $E_{\rm re}$, or infidelity, $E_{\rm if}$, between an entangled state and a separable state \cite{PhysRevLett.78.2275}.
 Other relevant examples are convex roof measures, such as the entanglement of formation \cite{PhysRevA.54.3824}, $\tilde{E}_{\rm F}$, the concurrence \cite{PhysRevLett.80.2245}, $\tilde{E}_{\rm C}$, and the geometric measure of entanglement \cite{PhysRevA.68.042307}, $\tilde{E}_{\rm G}$.
 Also relevant are the robustness, $E_{\rm rob}$, and generalised robustness, $E_{\rm ROB}$, of entanglement \cite{PhysRevA.59.141}.
-The definitions of these measures are summarised in Appendix~\ref{AppA}.
-In Appendix~\ref{AppB} we show how all these quantifiers of entanglement can be bounded in terms of $E_{\rm tr}$.
-Hence, they can be bounded directly from the observed value of the re-normalised EW.
-In summary, the following bounds apply
+The definitions of these measures are summarised in~Appendix.A.
+In Appendix.B we show how all these quantifiers of entanglement can be bounded in terms of $E_{\rm tr}$.
+Hence, they can be bounded directly from the observed value of the re-normalised EW as

 Note that these relations, as well as Eq.~\eqref{trtrust}, still remain if we replace the set of separable states with other relevant convex sets on which we can define analogous witness operators.
 A particularly interesting example is the set of states with a limited Schmidt number~\cite{Terhal2000b}.
 This would permit the quantification of an entangled state with respect to any other entangled state of a limited entanglement dimension.